MobileStudio-AndroidIDE/MobileStudio_AndroidIDE/README.md

 ---

-## 🌹 The Big Update — 26.8.xx Rose
+## 🪻 The Big Update — 26.8.17 Lavender

-MobileStudio 26.8.xx **Rose** introduces several major features and improvements.
+MobileStudio **26.8.17 "Lavender"** is where the next major update is being prepared.

 ### 🖥️ Windows `.exe` Support